Paddle plays an important role in stand up paddle boarding and not a lot of people know how to adjust it to the right height for themselves.

 Most beginners or intermediate paddlers tend to have a more relaxed and upright stance.
 When you are standing taller like this, you should have a longer paddle height to complement the higher stance.
 If you used to paddle on a hard paddle board but recently switched to an inflatable paddle board, you might want to extend the length because inflatable paddle boards are usually significantly thicker than hard paddleboards which means you are further away from the surface of the water.

-For intense paddling like training, SUP racing or whitewater paddling, our suggestion is to adjust your paddle a little bit shorter than usual because when you do these kinds of SUP activities, you are usually more bent over and closer to the water than usual.
+For intense paddling like training, SUP racing or whitewater paddling, the SUP paddle length should be a little bit shorter than usual because when you do these kinds of SUP activities, you are usually more bent over and closer to the water than usual.
 Typically a paddle adjusted to the length that’s six inches above your head would be ideal.

 If you are interested in sprint racing, note that there are typically two types of boards: normal deck boards and dugout design boards.
-The difference in height standing above the water between these two boards means you need to adjust the paddle height accordingly.
+The difference in height standing above the water between these two boards means you need to adjust the SUP paddle length accordingly.

 If you are going out to paddle for the first time and don’t know how long you should adjust your paddle to, just start with adjusting it to as tall as you or up to four inches above your head.
 When deciding the final paddle height to go with, be sure to take the volume of your board into consideration.